ethereum/EIPs/EIPS/eip-subscription-tokens.md

     /////////////////

     /// @notice             Sets the subscription allowance to `amount`
-    /// @param  to          The address recieving tokens
+    /// @param  to          The address receiving tokens
     /// @param  amount      The amount to send/approve each block function subscribe(address to, uint256 amount) external;

     /// @notice             Sets the subscription allowance to `amount`, and performs validation
-    /// @param  to          The address recieving tokens
+    /// @param  to          The address receiving tokens
     /// @param  amount      The amount to send/approve each block function safeSubscribe(address to, uint256 amount) external;

     /// @notice             Sets the subscription allowance to `amount`, and performs validation
-    /// @param  to          The address recieving tokens
+    /// @param  to          The address receiving tokens
     /// @param  amount      The amount to send/approve each block
     /// @param  data        Data to provide to `onERC20Subscribed` function safeSubscribe(address to, uint256 amount, bytes memory data) external;